-Policies appearing within the online UNT Dallas Policy Manual (http://www.unt.edu/unt-dallas/policies/) supersede any inconsistent information published in this catalog or any other university publication.
+Policies appearing within the online UNT Dallas Policy Manual supersede any inconsistent information published in this catalog or any other university publication.

-This catalog becomes effective on the first day of the fall semester, 2010.
+This catalog becomes effective on the first day of the fall semester, 2011.

 About UNT Dallas

 Accreditation

 The University of North Texas is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the bachelor's, master's, and doctoral degrees.
 The University of North Texas at Dallas is a part of the University of North Texas and is currently seeking separate accreditation by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of North Texas.